llvm/llvm-project/clang/docs/BoundsSafety.rst

 The language model is designed so that it doesn’t alter the semantics of the original C program, other than introducing deterministic traps where otherwise the behavior is undefined and/or unsafe.
-The model has this property that when the extension is disabled, annotations compile to empty macros, thus the same source code compiles as a normal C program without any bounds annotations.
-The annotations used in this document are macro-defined as type attributes.
-This simplifies adoption both in Clang and other toolchains by not introducing any new keywords or altering the grammar.
-Toolchains not supporting this extension can simply macro-define the annotations to empty.
+We will provide a toolchain header (``ptrcheck.h``) that macro-defines the annotations as type attributes when ``-fbounds-safety`` is enabled and defines them to empty when the extension is disabled.
+Thus, the code adopting ``-fbounds-safety`` can compile with toolchains that do not support this extension, by including the header or adding macros to define the annotations to empty.
 For example, the toolchain not supporting this extension may not have a header defining ``__counted_by``, so the code using ``__counted_by`` must define it as nothing or include a header that has the define.